-You don’t have to figure it out all on your own.
+But you’re not alone.
+And you don’t have to figure it out all on your own – with my experience and knowledge of dementia, combined with strong therapy skills, I can help you.
 We can do it together from the comfort of your home!

 Each one of us possesses our own unique set of strengths, but sometimes it’s hard for us to see them or even remember or believe they exist.